The Centara Grand Island Resort And Spa Maldives Review By Flashpacking Family

 Why choose the Maldives for a family holiday?

-When you think of the Maldives, you may think of a super luxury all-inclusive holiday, beautiful clear waters, white sandy beaches and adults only.
 You’d be right about everything except the adult only part.
 Nowadays, there are more family-friendly Maldives hotels than ever before.

-Family travel is big business these days and some resorts in the Maldives that were once reserved for honeymooners have re-branded themselves as being family-friendly.
+Maldives family travel is big business these days and some resorts in the Maldives that were once reserved for honeymooners have re-branded themselves as being family-friendly.

 This is great news for families because the Maldives tops our charts for an all-round great family holiday destination.
 Everyone needs to enjoy a luxury Maldives beach holiday at least once in their lives!